 The heart is another neural system that has the ability to learn, remember and make original decisions.
 The electrical field produced by the heart is 60 times stronger than the brain with a magnetic field 500 times more intense.
 The heart’s nervous system contains neurons and releases a number of neurotransmitters, including dopamine.
 The heart’s own elaborate, self-contained neural system explains why some heart transplant patients adopt the behaviours and attitudes of their donors.

 Dopamine (emotion) is an organic chemical that functions as a neurotransmitter—released by heart neurons to send signals to other nerve cells.
 In layman’s terms, dopamine is stimulated by the “pleasure” aspect of love.
 It’s also triggered when a baby hears her mother’s voice.
 Dopamine alerts us that our needs are about to be met.
 Good diet, enough sleep and regular exercise help to boost dopamine levels.
 Music and meditation are also beneficial.

 Finally, the gut produces most of the body’s serotonin, with sheaths of approximately 100 million neurons embedded from your oesophagus down to your anus.
 This is called the enteric nervous system.
 It even has more neurons than the spinal cord or peripheral nervous system.
 In addition to this, your gut contains billions of bacteria—there are 10 times more bacterial cells than human cells in your body.

 So in spiritual terms, acetylcholine, dopamine and serotonin affect the higher, middle and lower energy centres respectively.
 Put another way, the brain (light), heart (spirit) and gut (soul), are the three main organs of consciousness.
-The triquetra then, is symbolic of the three aspects of awareness being balanced as the Mer-ka-ba.
+The triquetra then, is symbolic of the union of these elements the Greeks called agape.